Steps to Incorporate PPC and Inbound Strategies in Your Marketing Efforts

 3. Understand How Inbound Marketing Can Boost Your PPC Metrics

 Driving the bottom line is one of the most critical things you can do for your clients.
-Enticing ad copy plus a landing page that draws the customer to complete an action is an excellent way of lowering the cost you pay per new acquisition.
+If we’re being candid, the cost you pay per new acquisition is fundamental to the success of your campaigns –– especially if you’re executing a marketing strategy for an inbound marketing client.
+Enticing ad copy plus a landing page that draws the customer to complete an action is an excellent way of lowering the amount you pay for a new client.

 Why does this lower cost?